-From the page sizes that are available on your Linux system, you must decide on the size you intend to use.
+a.
+Determine pages sizes available on your Linux system, and decide on the size you intend to use.
 Smaller repositories may use 2MB pages, but repositories with multi-GB shared page cache sizes may benefit more from 1GB pages.

 To determine the default huge page size, execute: